NaturalIntelligence/wp-thumb-post/readme.txt

 * Don't reduce the image size.
 Just resize its height & width.

 == Upgrade Notice ==

+= 6.5 =
+* Thumbnail part is separated.
+* Support for amtyThumb plugin to generate thumbs.

 = 3.5 =
 Works with more theme.
 Now more robust, efficient.